Stephanie Hart, Ph.D.

 Research/Scholarship Interests

-Hart’s program of research focuses on improving hypertension and stroke outcomes through community-engaged approaches in rural and underserved communities.
-Her work examines how individual, community, health system and policy factors shape access to care, hypertension management and stroke recovery.
-Drawing on interdisciplinary training in exercise science, psychology, public health and nursing, she uses diverse methodologies and participatory approaches to understand the lived experiences of people managing chronic cardiovascular conditions and to co-develop interventions aligned with community priorities.
+Hart’s program of research focuses on improving hypertension and stroke outcomes through community-engaged implementation science, particularly in rural and underserved communities.
+Her work examines how individual, community, health system and policy factors shape access to care, hypertension management, stroke recovery and the implementation of evidence-based interventions.
+She uses diverse methodologies and participatory approaches to center lived experience, understand local context and co-develop and evaluate interventions aligned with community priorities.

 Area of Current Clinical Practice